mjyc/mjyc.github.io/_devnotes/2023-06-25-bazelifying.md

     - A summary blog post on AI Agent research and demos.
 - [TheR1D/shell-gpt](https://github.com/TheR1D/shell_gpt):
     - It's not an AI agent, but it seems to be highly customizable.

+They are essentially for loop around LLM APIs.
+To me, the key challenge is making them more transparent and easier to interact with for developer users.
+One idea is transforming the for loop execution into the process developers are already familiar with, e.g., PR review process, TDD-like dev flow, commenting process, etc.

 ## Next Steps